symblai/symbl-docs/docs/tutorials/trackers/consuming-trackers-streaming-api.md

 :::

 :::tip Best Practises
-Before creating the Trackers, go through the [Best Practices](#best-practices) section to learn about how to create Trackers.
+Before creating the Trackers, go through the [Best Practices](/docs/best-practices/best-practices-trackers/) document to learn about the dos and don'ts of the Tracker vocabulary creation.
 :::

+#### Authentication

+Before using the API, ensure that you have your Authentication Token (`AUTH_TOKEN`) handy.
+To learn about how to get your auth token, see the step-by-step instructions on the [Authentication](/docs/developer-tools/authentication) page.

+### Sample Request

 ```js
 const connection = await sdk.startRealtimeRequest({